Bill Wheelen writes from the intersection of the street and the suite, chronicling the unwritten rules of power, consequence, and survival.

-He is currently completing From the Streets to the Street, a memoir of forty years moving between the Brooklyn streets, the Wall Street trading floor, federal court, and recovery.
-A separate project, The Shadow Republic, is a prestige geopolitical thriller set in an alternate Cold War.
+His completed works include From the Streets to the Street, a memoir of forty years moving between the Brooklyn streets, the Wall Street trading floor, federal court, and recovery; My Father's War, a narrative account of PFC James Wheelen's service with the 12th Armored Division in the final months of World War II; and The Shadow Republic, a prestige geopolitical thriller set in an alternate Cold War.

 He works independently and with select collaborators on projects at the intersection of history, moral consequence, and institutional power.